alisaifee/coredis/docs/source/compatibility.rst

 LREM
 ****

-Remove elements from a list
+Removes elements from a list.
+Deletes the list if the last element was removed.

 - Documentation: `LREM <https://redis.io/commands/lrem>`_
 - Implementation: :meth:`~coredis.Redis.lrem`